 - Bride and groom should be prepared to let the County Clerk's Office know the date of the wedding ceremony; the county where they will be married; the municipality (city, village or township); and the name of the officiant, along with the officiant's address and phone number.

 Office Hours: Monday - Friday 8:00 a.m. - 4:30 p.m.
 (Open during noon hour.)
 If coming at the end of the day, please arrive by 4:00 p.m.

 Judges & Court Commissioners who perform civil marriages in Marathon County.

 Who May Perform Marriages in Wisconsin - Statutory requirements for officiating a wedding in Wisconsin.

 Out of State Officiants: Letters of Sponsorship are no longer required effective April 25, 2014, with the enactment and publication 2013 Wisconsin Act 372.

-Officiant Instructions: As of September 1, 2013, County Clerks throughout the State of Wisconsin were no longer required to request "title" of officiants as instructed by the Wisconsin State Vital Records Office.
-Couples are responsible for determining that the chosen officiant to solemnize the ceremony is compliant with Wisconsin Statutes (see above Who May Perform Marriages in Wisconsin).
+Officiant Instructions: As of September 1, 2013, County Clerks throughout the State of Wisconsin are no longer required to request "title" of officiants as instructed by the Wisconsin State Vital Records Office.
+Couples are responsible for determining that the officiant they have chosen to solemnize the ceremony is compliant with Wisconsin Statutes (see above Who May Perform Marriages in Wisconsin).